 11 July 2018

-Professor Alan Spivey, Assistant Provost (learning and teaching), will be giving an update on Learning and Teaching Strategy progress, activities and events.
-Alan will also be running a short Q&A session – if you have any questions on Curriculum Review or Pedagogy Transformation, please do come along and ask them.
+Professor Simone Buitendijk, Vice Provost (Education), will be giving an update on Learning and Teaching Strategy progress, activities and events.
+Simone will also be running a short Q&A session – if you have any questions on Curriculum Review or Pedagogy Transformation, please do come along and ask them.

-Following Alan, we will be showcasing the teaching and insights of two Imperial staff members.
+Following Simone, we will be showcasing the teaching and insights of two Imperial staff members.
 Abstracts will appear below once each talk is confirmed.